Drop the Rope and Stop Playing Tug of War with Your Loved One.

 The miracle of these recovery programs for loved ones is that as you heal, often the addict in your life may either seek recovery for the first time, return to recovery, or simply do better with their recovery as you learn to drop the rope, one knot at a time.

 But even if they don’t, you will have healthier tools with which to take care of yourself, no matter what the disease of addiction may bring to your household.

 You will have a loving support network of individuals who truly understand because they are going through the same things too.

-And you can learn to live life again, one that is happy, joyous, and free, the way God intended!
+You can learn to live life again, one that is happy, joyous, and free.

-Our Recovery Center has talented and skilled professionals that understand struggle and how it impacts on the recovery and treatment of addicts.
-They can help you with your recovery efforts and to understand how to deal with shame.
+Our Recovery Center has talented and skilled professionals who understand the struggle and how it impacts the recovery and treatment of addicts.
+They can help you with your recovery efforts and understand how to deal with shame.

 If you need help with your recovery, you can get in touch with the admissions line at our Recovery Center where trained and experienced professionals are available to assist you in every way.
 The staff at Chateau Recovery is always available to help you with all of your questions regarding addiction recovery and treatment.
 Call anytime.